Resident digital artist at Vital Capacities. Online exhibition Appearances featuring new digital artwork ‘We Are Not Target Practice’

 Shortlisted for the Nourish Curatorial Commission at Humber Street Gallery for Hull2017

-Shortlisted 1 in 4 for Spitalfields Music’s Open Call, to develop a piece that used Skype and live performers to explore how we communicate across distances via screens.
+Shortlisted for Spitalfields Music’s Open Call, to develop a piece that used Skype and live performers to explore how we communicate across distances via screens.

 Dead Pigeons and Chandeliers at Ann Street Gallery, New York, ‘Politics & Power’ exhibit.
 A series of cardboard and electronic works depicting long-term empty mansions in North London which, despite being fitted with luxury furnishings, had never been lived in.
 These paintings incorporated conductive ink and light technology.

-Shortlisted 1 in 10 for the Collide International Artist residency (3 months in Geneva with CERN at the Hadron Collider and with FACT’s technology lab in Liverpool).
+Shortlisted for the Collide International Artist residency (3 months in Geneva with CERN at the Hadron Collider and with FACT’s technology lab in Liverpool).

-Shortlisted 1 in 4 for Varc’s 12 month rural residency in Northumberland (£15,000 plus full accommodation and studio for a year).
+Shortlisted for Varc’s 12 month rural residency in Northumberland.

 Dead Pigeons and Chandeliers at The Poor Door exhibition, A-Side B-Side gallery (shortlisted 1 in 6 for Artquest’s Work Week award, part of Art Licks weekend)